Women, Gender, and Sexuality Studies, B.A., B.S.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.Format: Face To Face

-Students may study a variety of topics, including:
+Students take courses covering a variety of topics, including:

 - Applied feminist activism